PeterStanding/PeterStanding/README.md

 ✅ JavaScript Programming for Beginners

+✅ Intro to Data Analysis with Python

 Currently Working on:

 ❌ Advanced Coding Interview Preparation with Java

-❌ Intro to Data Analysis with Python
+❌ Mastering Algorithms and Data Structures in Python